zhou-lab/biscuit/README.md

 ## Mark duplicate reads

+This functionality is DEPRECATED and will be removed in the next release!!!!
+We suggest using samblaster and the [biscuitBlaster](https://huishenlab.github.io/biscuit/bamoperation/) pipeline for duplicate marking.
 This step is optional.
 The mark duplicate of BISCUIT is bisulfite strand aware.
 ```bash
 $ biscuit markdup input.bam output.bam